 Advanced training also incorporates desensitization and counter-conditioning to get your dog to start thinking positively about things that make your dog upset.

-Mico quickly learned that people on walks and visitors are fun and rewarding and not a threat.
+Mico quickly learned that people on walks and visitors are fun and not a threat.
 In less than one month, he (and his owners) were feeling happy and relaxed on walks and when meeting new people at home!

 For more information about Reactive Dog training or to learn more about Refocusing techniques, Interrupting, and other solutions, check out Zen Dog Training Online.